Pretz333/pretz.dev/README.md

 - [x] Add buttons to navigate between the slides of the carousel
 - [ ] Fix carousel's bottom line not having the round corners (due to the scrollbar being beneath it)
 - [ ] h4 and strong look bad in Firefox's render of Nunito
+- [ ] Use overflow-clip-margin to fix the corners not matching
 - [ ] Logo on footer
 - [ ] p text gets too long and looks bad.
 Max at 75ch?
 100ch?
 Time to research typography
 - [ ] Bullet points have too large of margins